-The fiber division is located upstairs in the Main Pavilion and is co-chaired by Naomi Royle and Kathleen
+The fiber arts division is located upstairs in the Main Pavilion and is co-chaired by Naomi Royle and Kathleen

 Come visit the fiber division and view these fun and educational displays and demonstrations: